Join Us at Webster

 The BS in Psychology is designed to provide the biological, cognitive, personality and social contexts for understanding the behavior of individuals throughout their lifespan.

-Students who successfully complete the BS in psychology will have the foundation, research skills and data analysis expertise to succeed in an MA/PhD psychology graduate program (e.g., clinical psychology, experimental psychology, etc.).
+Students who successfully complete the BS in Psychology will have the foundation, research skills and data analysis expertise to succeed in an MA/PhD Psychology graduate program (e.g., Clinical Psychology, Experimental Psychology, etc.).

-Students graduating with a bachelor of science (BS) in Psychology will need to pursue a graduate degree before they are able to obtain professional licensure.
+Students graduating with a Bachelor of Science (BS) in Psychology will need to pursue a graduate degree before they are able to obtain professional licensure.
 Students are encouraged to check entrance requirements for any post-graduate programs prior to finishing their BS at Webster in the event that they need to take additional coursework.

 Program Details